ches-001/metatune/readme.md

 <br>

 ### 2. raising an optuna.exceptions.TrialPruned(e)
 Calling the `.fit(...)` `predict(...)` or `predict_proba(...)` method on your dataset may throw an exception regardless of whether the combination of sampled parameters is correct, for example, calling the `.fit(...)` method of a naive bayes classifier model on dataset with non-positive features will raise an exception, or in some cases, the sampled `nu` parameter for the `NuSVC` or `NuSVR` model may not be compatible with your dataset and may raise an exception.
 In cases like these the optimization process will be terminated due to these unforseen errors.
-To handle them, you will need to catch the exception and instead, raise a `TrialPruned` exceptions instead.
+To handle them, you will need to catch the raised exception and reraise it as an `optuna.exceptions.TrialPruned` exception instead.
 You can do this like so:

 ```python
 ...